NS Travel Assistance during the coronavirus pandemic

-Travellers with a motor impairment who use an aid
+Passengers with a mobility impairment who use a mobility aid

-- As always, the trained travel assistant will guide you from the meeting point to the departing train, while changing trains, or upon arrival, to the 'exit'.
+- As always, the travel assistant will guide you from the meeting point to the departing train, while you change trains or to the exit following your arrival.

-- When you get on/off the train, the travel assistant positions the travel assistance aid (ramp) ready for your to use.
+- When you get on/off the train, the travel assistant will position the travel assistance aid (ramp) ready for you to use.

-- The trained travel assistant will guide you only by means of verbal instructions, from the meeting point to the departing train, or upon arrival, to the 'exit' (or in the case of ‘1 Stap verder' ('1 Step further'), to the next form of public transport.
+- For passengers who are unable to see the changed route signage, we offer NS Travel Assistance.
+The travel assistant will guide you only by means of verbal instructions, from the meeting point to the departing train or, upon arrival, to the exit (or in the case of ‘1 Stap verder’ (1 step further), to the next form of public transport.

-- The trained travel assistant will guide you in the usual way from the meeting point to the departing train, or while changing trains, or upon arrival, to the 'exit'.
-In doing so, the travel assistant will not touch you (or will avoid doing so as far as possible).
+- As always, the travel assistant will guide you from the meeting point to the departing train, while you change trains or, following your arrival, to the exit.
+In doing so the travel assistant will not touch you.

-if you are unsure about whether these measures will make it possible for you to travel, then please, while these measures are in place, make your own arrangements to have someone guide you during your journey.
-If this is not possible, then we ask you to refrain from travelling with NS Travel Assistance.
+If you are unsure about whether these measures will make it possible for you to travel, then please, while these measures are in place, make your own arrangements to let someone guide you during your journey.
+If this is not possible, then we would urge you to refrain from travelling with NS Travel Assistance.

-We are aware of the possible impact that these measures may have.
+We are aware of the possible impact that this measure may have.
 We monitor the developments with respect to the coronavirus on a daily basis and the effect of these on our timetable and our employees.
 As soon as it appears that these measures are no longer necessary, they will be lifted immediately.
 Until then, we would like to thank you very much for your understanding.